Kong/kong/site/app/_includes/pages/docs.md

 * **Runs on any infrastructure**: Kong runs on cloud or on-premise environments, including single or multi-datacenter setups and for public, private or invite-only APIs.

+Kong is built on top of reliable technologies like **nginx** and **Apache Cassandra**, and provides you with an easy to use [RESTful API](#internal-api-endpoints) to operate and configure the system.

 ### Request Workflow

 To better understand the system, this is a typical request workflow of an API that uses Kong:
 <br>
 ![](/assets/images/docs/kong-simple.png)
 <br>
 Once Kong is running, every request being made to the API will hit Kong first, and then it will be proxied to the final API.
 In between requests and responses Kong will execute any plugin that you decided to install, empowering your APIs.
+Kong is effectively going to be the entry point for every API request.

 ##How does it work?